FokiDoki/WireRest/grafana/grafana_guide.md

       - targets: ['WIREREST_URL:8081']
 ```
 \
 Do not forget create file with access token or disable it.
+The file **must be accessible** by the user `prometheus`.
 Default token is "admin" [About token](https://github.com/FokiDoki/WireRest#token-authentication) \
 You can check the availability of WireRest as follows:
 `curl http://127.0.0.1:8081/actuator/prometheus?token=<YOUR_TOKEN>`